 Philosophy & Literature

 The MA in Philosophy and Literature will be useful for any job requiring a subtle understanding of debate and disagreement, or requiring close attention to texts, especially in the cultural sector.
-It is a an interdisciplinary one-year programme (or two years part-time) designed to offer graduates either Philosophy or Literature (English and other literatures) the opportunity to study the many areas of overlap between the disciplines.
+The programme offer graduates from Philosophy or Literature (English and other literatures) the opportunity to study the many areas of overlap between the disciplines.
 The central questions concern the status of the text, the status of the world represented in the text, and the relationship between the reader, the text, the author, and that world.

 Our MA in Philosophy and Literature programme is aimed at students who wish to deepen their knowledge of the core areas of philosophy and literature at graduate level.
 It is also intended to provide a good foundation of graduate work for students who wish to continue to more advanced graduate research.
 It aims to provide an integration of literary theory and text-based work with the philosophical implications of the area.
 The School of Philosophy encourages our students to be critical philosophical thinkers with the ability to reflect on current philosophical debates, history of philosophical thought and add their own contribution.
 We aim to provide a learning environment that fosters collegiality and a pluralistic approach to the main areas of philosophy and encourages students to engage critically with questions.
 As the largest teaching and research centre in philosophy in Ireland, the programme benefits from many world-leading figures in philosophy that give invited seminars and conferences throughout the year.
 Small group seminars and participation in conferences and workshops are a key element of the programme design.
 As such, the programme uses key approaches to teaching such as philosophical debates, critical reflections, essays and paper presentations.